Stettin Sehenswürdigkeiten

 When one thinks of Szczecin in Poland, the first thing that comes to mind for many is the Castle of the Pomeranian Dukes, also known as the Griffin Castle.
 No wonder, it is one of the most magnificent Renaissance castles in the country!
 The castle is not the first of its kind in the city, because already in the 14th century the representative seat of the Griffin dukes stood here.
 Due to disputes with the local residents, the construction of the castle dragged on for a long time, and then under the Italian Renaissance specialist Antonio Wilhelmi it was given more or less its present form.
 In Prussian times, the future King Frederick William IV lived here for a time.

-Today, the castle, which was extensively rebuilt after World War II, serves as home to various institutions, such as a registry office and a theater.
-It is also home to the excellent Na Kuncu Korytarza restaurant (see below).
-You can easily visit the courtyard.
-Be sure to take a look at the strange tower clock from the 17th century.
+Today, the castle, which was extensively rebuilt after the Second World War, is home to various institutions, such as a registry office and a theatre.
+It is also home to the excellent Na Kuncu Korytarza restaurant (see restaurant tips).
+You can easily visit the inner courtyard.
+Be sure to take a look at the strange 17th-century tower clock.
 Here you can see a bizarre mask that turns its eyes in the direction of the hand and shows the exact date.
-You also shouldn’t miss a climb up the bell tower, from which you’ll have a great view of the city!
+Also, don’t miss a climb up the bell tower for a great view of the city!
 All this makes the Griffin Castle the most historically significant of all Szczecin sights.

 Cathedral